SedFoam/sedfoam/tutorialsDyM/FallingSphereOverset/README.md

- Falling Sphere Overset Approach Tutorial
+ Falling sphere - Overset approach
  ============

 This tutorial investigates the free fall of a sphere with a diameter of 15mm settling in silicon oil using the overset approach.
 The simulation is conducted in OpenFOAM with input parameters chosen to replicate the experiments at a Reynolds number of 1.5 of: